 Fall lec lab sem.hrs

 CHGN121 PRINCIPLES OF CHEMISTRY I 4.0

 MATH111 CALCULUS FOR SCIENTISTS AND ENGINEERS I 4.0

 EBGN201 PRINCIPLES OF ECONOMICS 3.0

 HASS100 NATURE AND HUMAN VALUES 4.0

 CSM101 FRESHMAN SUCCESS SEMINAR 0.5

 PAGN Elective PHYSICAL ACTIVITY ELECTIVE 0.5

 16.0

 Spring lec lab sem.hrs

 MATH112 CALCULUS FOR SCIENTISTS AND ENGINEERS II 4.0

 EDNS151 DESIGN I 3.0

 PHGN100 PHYSICS I - MECHANICS 4.5

 DIST SCI Distributed Science Requirement 4.0

-PAGN
+PAGN Elective PHYSICAL ACTIVITY ELECTIVE 0.5

+16.0

-\ For scheduling purposes, registration in combinations of GEGN101, CBEN110, HASS100, EBGN201, MATH201, CSCI101, and EDNS151 will vary between the fall and spring semesters.
-Students admitted with acceptable advanced placement credits will be registered in accordance with their advanced placement status.
+- For scheduling purposes, registration in combinations of GEGN101, CBEN110, HASS100, EBGN201, MATH201, CSCI101, and EDNS151 will vary between the fall and spring semesters.
+Students admitted with acceptable advanced placement credits will be registered in accordance with their advanced placement status. - Completion of EDNS155 in lieu of EDNS151 is by permission only and does not alter the total hours required for completion of the degree.